 Okra seeds have a hard seed coat which slows germination.
 To help germination, soak seeds overnight or lightly rub each with sandpaper to allow better moisture penetration.
-Here in Michigan, I start our okra seeds indoors about two weeks before last expected frost.
+Here in Michigan, I start our White Velvet Okra seeds indoors about two weeks before last expected frost.
 However, as okra really is a heat-loving crop, I keep seedlings indoors under lights and with good ventilation until our soil is at least 70° F (21° C.) With Mother Nature's unpredictable temperament I also protect okra transplants with hot kaps (paper cloches) until night temperatures are reliably in the mid to upper 60°s.

 If direct seeding, sow seeds 1 inch (2.5 cm) deep in well drained soil that receives full sun.
 Plan for an in-row spacing of 1 foot (30.5 cm) between plants with 3 feet (91.5 cm) between rows.